pachyderm/pachyderm/doc/docs/master/enterprise/auth2/authentication/idp-dex.md

 - id: The unique identifier of your connector (string).
 - name: Its full name (string).
 - type: The type of connector (oidc, saml,    //TODO other?).
-- config: Pach to your configuration file.
+- config: Path to your configuration file.
 - version (optional):The version of your connector (integer - default to 0 when creating a new connector)

-//TODO Update when those fields are included in the json file itself in alpha.12
+//TODO Update when those fields are included in the json file itself in alpha.12?

 or
 ```shell